 An Exterior Alteration Application must be submitted for all sheds and outside storage sites.
 This includes any permanent structure built to house tools and provide extra storage outside the existing house.

-- Submit a site (plot) plan which shows the relationship of the shed to the house and property lines.
-Note: Applications without a diagramed plot/plat plan will not be accepted.
+- Diagrammed (plot) plan which shows the relationship of the shed to the house and property lines.
+Note: Applications without a diagrammed plot/plat plan will not be accepted.

-- A statement as to the architectural style of the house/townhouse.
+- Statement as to the architectural style of the house/townhouse.

-- A list of materials to be used.
-Include a description of the color along with all color samples (e.g. shed, house and trim).
+- List of materials to be used.
+Include a description of the color along with all color samples (e.g., shed, house and trim).

-- A detailed drawing of the shed including elevation drawings.
+- Detailed drawing of the shed including elevation drawings.

 The shed will most likely be approved if the following criteria are met: